rapidsai/cudf/README.md

 ## Development Setup

 The following instructions are for developers and contributors to cuDF OSS development.
 These instructions are tested on Linux Ubuntu 16.04 & 18.04.
 Use these instructions to build cuDF from source and contribute to its development.
-Other operatings systems may be compatible, but are not currently supported.
+Other operatings systems may be compatible, but are not currently tested.

 ### Get libcudf Dependencies